pipavlo82/ml-dsa-65-ethereum-verification/README.md

 - ✅ Practical implications for NTT design
 - ⚠️ Why Montgomery is **not gas-efficient** for small modulus q≈2²³
 - ✅ Recommended optimization strategy for the real ML-DSA verifier
+2. **Barrett reduction (experimental, rejected)**
+   - Multiple Barrett variants evaluated (64-bit style and 256-bit style)
+   - No clear gas advantage over native `mulmod` for `q ≈ 2²³`
+   - Added complexity and correctness risks for 256-bit inputs
+   - Conclusion: treated as **R&D only**; production path will rely on `mulmod`

 ### 📄 Detailed Research Document
 ➡️ **[`research/README_MONTGOMERY.md`](research/README_MONTGOMERY.md)**